LivTel/ltpy/README.md

 ```
 ## Usage

+Settings.py allows you to set the module settings

 The structure of using ltrtml module is by creating 4 dictionary structures;
 * `settings` -  holds RTML login, proposal and IP connection settings
 * `constraints` - holds observing and timing constraints.